eetueklund/fastq_analysis/README.md

         - fastp preprocesses and filters raw reads
         - sendsketch matches current fastq file to a reference sequence and downloads it using ncbi-genome-download
         - bwa index, samtool faidx, and picard dict are run on the reference sequences
-        - bwa mem alignments are done using the current pair of read files
+        - bwa mem alignment is performed
         - samtools used for indexing, BAM creation, and sorting
         - bcftools to make a consensus sequence based on read files
         - optionally AMRFinder+ finds Antimicrobial resistance genes